real-itu/minecraft-rpc/README.md

 ]))
 ```

-To read the blocks present within a set of coordinates use:
+To read the blocks present within a set of coordinates use `readCube`:

 ```
 import grpc